The Real World: New York: After filming

 Eric Nies went on to host the MTV dance series The Grind, and also hosted and participated in a number of Real World/Road Rules Challenges.
 He also appeared in two episodes of Days of Our Lives, as well as bit parts in the films Above the Rim and The Brady Bunch Movie.
 He returned to reality television as a cast member in the 2009 VH1 series in Confessions of a Teen Idol.

 Kevin Powell became a writer for Vibe magazine, an author, activist and a politician.
 His books include Who's Gonna Take the Weight? and Keepin' It Real, a collection of post-MTV reflections.
 Powell also lectures around the country about pop culture, politics, and social justice, and has unsuccessfully run for Congress three times in New York.
 In 2017, he married Jinah Parker.

 At the 2008 The Real World Awards Bash, Eric Nies was nominated for the "Hottest Male" award, while Julie and Kevin were in the running for "Best Fight".

 In 2021, the original cast reunited for The Real World Homecoming: New York in which the roommates moved back into the same loft in which they lived in 1992, with the exception of Nies, who participated virtually after testing positive for COVID-19.
 The cast members reflected on their time filming the first season, and discussed ways in which their experiences affected their lives, and those of their families.
 The cast also discussed ways in which the culture had changed their views on things such as race relations from their time filming the inaugural season in 1992, and how society was reflected in the modern state of reality television, of which they expressed critical views.

 The Challenge

-Bold indicates the contestant was a finalist on The Challenge.

-Note: Eric Nies served as a host on Battle of the Seasons.
+Eric Nies served as a host on Battle of the Seasons.